-Under the current restrictions, the loudest aircraft types with a QC classification of QC 8 or QC 16 are not allowed to operate during the night quota period.
+Under the current restrictions, the loudest aircraft types with a QC classification of QC8 or QC16 are not allowed to operate during the night quota period.
 Although aircraft with a value of QC4 are allowed to operate, they cannot be scheduled during the night period, therefore those that do take off or land are late departures or early arrivals.

-Due to Gatwick's strict scheduling rules, no QC4 aircraft operated during this period.
+Due to Gatwick's strict scheduling rules, there were two QC4 aircraft which operated during this period in the summer season.
+These aircraft were not scheduled but were delayed into the night period.
 Planes with a QC 0.0 classification are those which for noise classification purposes are treated as exempt from the night flying regulations.
 Examples of this aircraft type are some small executive jets and small propeller aircraft.
 Very few aircraft fall under this category at Gatwick.